 We’ve seen it a gazillion times by now, but the scene where Bones keeps injecting Kirk with vaccines, the reveal of the USS Enterprise and the ship going into warp speed remains one of the best and funniest moments of JJ Abrams’ rebooted Star Trek.

 It’s also a magnificent test for your home cinema system.
-You should be able to feel the height and movement of ships that fly over the Starfleet students bustling about in the hanger; the change in scale and atmosphere when Bones and Kirk move to a smaller room; hear the little beeping, blinking noises inside the Enterprise; and the deadpan humour in Captain Pike’s gravelly voice.
+You should be able to feel the height and movement of the ships that fly over the Starfleet students as they bustle about in the hanger; the change in scale and atmosphere when Bones and Kirk move to a smaller room; hear the little beeping, blinking noises inside the Enterprise; and the deadpan humour in Captain Pike’s gravelly voice.

 The moment of truth comes when Michael Giacchino’s stirring score fills the entire room and reaches a beautiful flourish when you first see the Enterprise.
 The soaring music should end with blaring horns and a moment of awe as the pristine starship is finally revealed.
 And when it hits warp speed, your system should be delivering that gut-punching, precise sound effect with layers of deep, taut bass.

-Thanks to its Ultra HD Blu-ray release, Ridley Scott’s seminal sci-fi flick gets the Atmos treatment – a presence that can be felt right from the off, with it producing an impressive sense of heft, depth and dynamism.
+Thanks to its Ultra HD Blu-ray release, Ridley Scott’s seminal sci-fi flick gets the Atmos treatment – a presence that can be felt right from the off, with its impressive sense of heft, depth and dynamism.

-Crowd scenes (like the one in chapter 17) hustle and bustle, with effects showcasing pinpoint accuracy when it comes to placement within the soundfield.
-It’s also one of the better uses of overhead channels with the rain – and it rains quite a bit in Blade Runner – adding a sense of verticality a 7.1 track couldn’t aspire to.
+Crowd scenes, like in chapter 17, hustle and bustle with effects showcasing pinpoint accuracy when it comes to placement within the soundfield.
+It’s also one of the better uses of overhead channels with the rain – and it rains quite a bit in Blade Runner – adding a sense of verticality that a 7.1 track couldn’t aspire to.

-But it's in the third act when the action ramps up that the fun happens: the moment when Neo and Trinity call for guns ("lots of guns") should fill the room with a huge, expansive sound, while the iconic Bullet Time sequences should pan through your surround speakers so well that you'll be tempted to reach for the rewind button.
-Bass needs to be a big and arresting presence, but sound clean and tightly controlled.
+But it's in the third act when the action ramps up that the fun happens: the moment when Neo and Trinity call for guns ("lots of guns") should fill the room while the iconic Bullet Time sequences should pan through your surround speakers so well that you'll want to reach for the rewind button.
+Bass needs to be a big and arresting presence but also clean and tightly controlled.

-The Matrix's Atmos soundtrack offers cacophonous, room-shaking sound that's spacious and enveloping – a demanding workout for your cinema system.
-When it soars, it sounds magnificent.
+It's a demanding workout for your cinema system.
+When rendered right, it sounds magnificent.

-This two-hour chase opera might sound cacophonous on a lesser system, but it isn’t simply a wall of noise.
-You’ll need a mighty powerful system to really feel the thunderous roar of the souped-up engines - one that can convey the scale of the desert wasteland as the wind storm tears across the jagged and rusty monstrous cars.
+This two-hour chase opera might sound a mess on a lesser system, but it's not supposed to be a wall of noise.
+You’ll need a mighty powerful system to really feel the thunderous roar of the souped-up engines - one that can convey the scale of the desert wasteland, the wind storms and the jagged, rusty monstrous cars.

-Junkie XL’s soundtrack is orchestral and furious, with angry drums egging the chase on while soaring strings and electronic beats punctuate the action on screen.
-You’ll need a system that’s precise and articulate enough to keep the tension of the pounding soundtrack and the cars and explosions running alongside each other.
+Junkie XL’s soundtrack is orchestral and furious, with angry drums egging the chase on while the strings and electronic beats drive the on-screen action.
+You’ll need a system that’s precise and articulate enough to keep the tension of the music, the noise of the cars and the explosions all running alongside one another.

-Each gunshot, engine rev and grunting Tom Hardy dialogue need to be distinguishable.
-But the best part is the distorted guitar riffs that suddenly flare up whenever the camera cuts to the Doof Warrior – the red jumpsuit wearing guitarist who’s attached to his insane rig on bungee ropes and plays a double-necked guitar that shoots flames.
+Each gunshot, engine rev and grunted Tom Hardy dialogue needs to be distinguishable.
+But the best part is the distorted guitar riffs that suddenly flare up whenever the camera cuts to the Doof Warrior – the red jumpsuit-wearing guitarist who’s attached to his insane rig on bungee ropes and plays a double-necked guitar that shoots flames.
 Yes, really.
-It’s a moment of absurdity that you can't help but cackle gleefully at, before your mind is whipped back to the noisy chase and all that sand.